Most Active Stories

 In New York, More Local Ingredients Make More Local Beer

-On a September evening, Greg Garrison and his family are preparing to pick the last of their first harvest of hops.
+On a September evening, Greg Garrison and his family are preparing to pick the last of their first harvest of hops at their farm in Ballston, New York.
 After pulling the load of bines off the back of a truck, the hops are loaded onto an angled table.

 They’re new at this – but I asked Greg’s mother, Claudia, if there’s a technique to picking the hops.
 She answers, “well yes, you have to be careful.
 I just left the part that had the little lupilin – however you say that, I’m trying to get the whole thing.
 And usually you can get it off without the stem, maybe that’s when you can tell they’re really ripe.
 I think of raspberries.
 You can pull them off without a problem when they’re ripe.”